-This six day tour is a great option for those who want to make the most of their stay in Iceland and experience best of everything.
+This six day tour is a fantastic option for those who want to make the most of their stay in Iceland and experience the best of everything this beautiful country has to offer.
 Apart from all the spectacular locations that will be visited around the island there will be a possibility to be able to spot the Northern Lights from late August until April.

-In September, if time is on our site, we will take some time to visit a sheep round-up somewhere in the country site.
+In September, if time is on our side, we will take some time to visit a sheep round-up somewhere in the countryside.

 After pick up in Reykjavik at 8:45, the first day of this round tour will spend exploring the famous Golden Circle.
 To start with, we visit Þingvellir National park where Icelanders founded their parliament in the year 930. Þingvellir is unique in a geographical sense and is one of UNESCO’s world heritage sites because of its historical significance.
 Geysir hot spring area is our next destination.
 Here the spouting hot spring Strokkur and bubbling fumaroles attract visitors all year round.
 The last of the Golden circle sites is the mighty Gullfoss waterfall.
 See the dreamlike golden hue rising from the spray of the glacier water rushing into the canyon.
 On our way to our accommodation, we have the chance to visit both Seljalandsfoss and Skógafoss waterfalls.
 We will spend the night in a country hotel close to the village of Vík.